justingrayston/doctor-digital/README.md

 + Click on Google Assistant `Integration Settings`
 + You will find `TEST` and `MANAGE ASSISTANT APP`
 + First click `MANAGE ASSISTANT APP` to configure the assistant
-+ You will visit Actions on Google information page where you find App Information Edit
++ [Optional] You will visit Actions on Google information page where you find App Information Edit
-+ Add Assistant name and some invocation(like `Connect to Digital Health` or `Connect to Doctor Digital`) that you will use to invoke the assistant
++ [Optional] Add Assistant name and some invocation(like `Connect to Digital Health` or `Connect to Doctor Digital`) that you will use to invoke the assistant
-+ You can also add other info and images
++ [Optional] You can also add other info and images
-+ Save the changes
++ [Optional] Save the changes
-+ Back to Dialogflow page click `TEST`
++ Try `Test Draft` or Back to Dialogflow page click `TEST`
 + You will visit Actions on Google simulator page
 + Please make sure that testing on device is enabled, which is the found at the first icon in the top right corner of the page

 ## Usage Steps
+Try the following on the actions simulator or your Google assistant app on your phone

 + Start with saying `Connect to Digital Health` or `Talk to Digital health` or any other invocations that may be set
 + It will ask for your phone number - 669 5858 is the default number to use, you can add a patient with a new number and a name and you can specify the same(additional details for creating a patient will follow soon, create a git request in the meantime, you can also create request to add additional location/places/hospitals)
 + Once you have provide your phone details there are couple of things you can do Like